uwu/credits/README.md

+# Frums - Credits CLI ported to JS

+Port by Yellowsink for uwu.network.

+---

+Original program and animation (basically all the work!) by plaaosert.
+Music by Frums (Credits EX) https://soundcloud.com/frums/credits-ex Song fetched and played dynamically from soundcloud.

+## original readme below this header

 # credits_public
 - Public version of Frums - Credits animation repository.
 - Should be multiplatform.
 Feel free to raise an issue if it isn't.
 Feel free to raise an issue for anything.